HaxeFlixel/flixel-docs/documentation/01_community/02-why-haxe.html.md

 title: "Why a Haxe Version"
 ```

-The original Actionscript 3 version of [Flixel](http://flixel.org) has proven to be an effective code base to make 2D games quickly and easily for the Adobe Flash and Air runtimes.
-[Haxe](http://haxe.org) and the [Open Flash Library](https://github.com/openfl) provide significant enhancements and opportunities that Actionscript 3, Air and Flash are limited by.
+The original ActionScript 3 version of [Flixel](http://flixel.org) has proven to be an effective codebase to make 2D games quickly and easily for the Adobe Flash and AIR runtimes.
+[Haxe](http://haxe.org) and the [Open Flash Library](https://github.com/openfl) provide significant enhancements and opportunities that ActionScript 3, AIR and Flash are limited by.
 [Haxe](http://haxe.org) and the [OpenFL](https://github.com/openfl) offers more efficient and open source native runtimes to your code base that Actionscript 3 and Adobe Flash/Air are not able to provide.
-HaxeFlixel still retains the same Flash player target, but you gain a[ familiar, yet superior](/wiki/as3-haxe-comparison) open source language [Haxe](http://haxe.org).
+HaxeFlixel still retains the same Flash Player target, but you gain a[ familiar, yet superior](/wiki/as3-haxe-comparison) open source language [Haxe](http://haxe.org).

-#### Use of a superior open source, cross compiled language
+#### Use of a superior open source, cross-compiled language

-Haxe as a toolkit and language provides features today that Actionscript developers have been seeking for years (Actionscript 4, cancelled code name "Next" compiler).
-The language Actionscript 3, although proven to be effective and easy to learn, can be a barrier itself.
+Haxe as a toolkit and language provides features today that ActionScript developers have been seeking for years (ActionScript 4, cancelled code name "Next" compiler).
+The language ActionScript 3, although proven to be effective and easy to learn, can be a barrier itself.

 The Haxe language offers a familiar syntax whilst being able to cross-compile to different target languages such as native C++, Neko, HTML5, PHP, Java and more.
-For example OpenFL is letting you target Linux natively where Adobe has discontinued their Air support some time ago.
+For example OpenFL is letting you target Linux natively where Adobe has discontinued their AIR support some time ago.

-Haxe still lets you target Flash and Air runtimes, whilst also opening the doors to much more.
+Haxe still lets you target Flash and AIR runtimes, whilst also opening the doors to much more.
 You gain the benefits of a superior language and open source runtime.
 For example,  C++ works with OpenFL and [LibSDL](http://www.libsdl.org/), which would not be possible with Adobe's workflow.
-HaxeFlixel is far from the only Actionscript library being ported to Haxe.
+HaxeFlixel is far from the only ActionScript library being ported to Haxe.
 [HaxePunk](http://haxepunk.com/) and other projects can be found on [GitHub](https://github.com/languages/Haxe) and [haxelib](http://lib.haxe.org/).

 #### Native Targets are not a Virtual Machine